 What I Study

 My research interests are in theoretical nuclear astrophysics.
-More specifically, I have studied the effects of non-standard interactions on neutrino flavor oscillation, as well as the the effects of neutrinos in core-collapse supernovae.
-For more technical information on my research goals you can read my Research Statement.
+More specifically, I have studied the effects of non-standard interactions on neutrino flavor oscillation, as well as the the effects of neutrino oscillations in core-collapse supernovae.
+You can find more technical information on my research goals in my Research Statement.

 Who I Work With

 Tools I Use

 I use the AGILE-BOLTZTRAN (Fortran) code for core-collapse hydrodynamics and neutrino transport as well as the SQA (C++) code developed at NC State by Dr. Kneller to handle neutrino flavor evolution.